Contributing Code with Pull Requests

 It’s a good idea to keep an unaltered copy of the

-bugfix-2.0.x and give it a descriptive name.
+bugfix-2.0.x and give the new branch a descriptive name.

 Make a new branch via Desktop by clicking this icon: